-Nonbinary people can be bisexual
+Nonbinary People can be Bisexual

 Gender identity expands far outside the man/woman gender binary.
 Nonbinary people experience their gender outside of the gender binary and may come to understand their sexuality in a variety of ways.
 While nonbinary people can be bisexual, just because you identify as nonbinary does not mean you "have" to use a specific label for your sexuality.
-It's OK to explore different labels that describe an attraction to more than one gender, and it's also OK to identify as both bisexual and nonbinary.
+It's OK to explore different labels that describe an attraction to more than one gender, and it's also possible and totally fine to identify as both bisexual and nonbinary.

-Men can be bisexual, too
+Men can be Bisexual, Too